EXJUSTICE/MolDQN-pytorch/README.md

 `python main.py`

-A simple example to train the model on a single property optimization task can be seen in `examples/MolDQN-pytorch.ipynb`.
+A Notebook to train the model on a single property QED optimization task can be seen in `examples/MolDQN-pytorch.ipynb`.
+Another Notebook to train the model on a single property LogP optimization task can be seen in `examples/MolDQN_LogP.ipynb`.

 ## Results: